cagstech/lwip-ce/README.md

         // NOTE: if you use additional modules, you will need those headers as well

 2. **Configure lwIP to Use the Program's Malloc Implementation**: This is something you cannot skip.
 In order to allocate memory and not conflict with your own program, lwIP needs to use your program's implementation of malloc.
-This is so important that I actually modified the lwIP source to return an error on init if this is not done.
+This is so important that I actually modified the lwIP source to return an error on init if this is not done. *Note: The max_heap (third) argument to that function sets a limit on how much heap space lwIP is allowed to use.
+This is useful for tailoring memory constraints to your use case.
+If your program needs more for itself, configure lwIP to use less.
+If you anticipate sending lots of data with lwIP, set it higher.*

         #define LWIP_MAX_HEAP   (1024 * 16)
         lwip_configure_allocator(malloc, free, LWIP_MAX_HEAP);